Expand the section navigation mobile menu

 An anti-oppressive, case-based teaching framework centers student strengths and identities to cultivate psychologically safe learning environments.
 Strategies include educator self-reflection on privilege and decentering dominant narratives through diverse and intersectional perspectives.

-LaShauna Dean, Associate Professor (Department of Counseling at University of the Cumberlands)
+LaShauna Dean, Associate Professor in Counseling (University of the Cumberlands)

 Self-Directed Mentorship: A Framework for Building Connected, Equitable, and Engaged Growth